YoungjaeSong/BSc-project-TIS-SS-detection/Integrated-gradients/README.md

 # Integrated gradients implementation
 ## Introduction

-## Description for each APIs and files
+## Description for each files and APIs
 <p>"Integrated_gradients_algorithm.py" file was used to run the integrated gradient experimennt on the produced model.
+So, to run integrated gradients, run the "Integrated_gradients_algorithm.py".
 I have implemented various self-made APIs, and in this section I will provide descriptions for each.</p>
 <ul>
   <li>Integrated_gradients_algorithm.py
     <ul>